andbul/typevert/README.md

     }
     ```

-    Options in mapping rules have choice when evaluating:
+    Options in mapping rules have order when `expr` and `converter` are present :

-    1. Exec converting by `expr` OR
+    1. Exec converting by `expr`
     2. Exec converting by `converter.convert`

     Additionally: